yast/yast-installation/doc/control-file.md

 #### Insert steps to installation sequence

-Before each step of base product installation, additional step can be inserted (eg. another proposal).
+Before each step of base product installation, additional step can be inserted (e.g. another proposal).
 For the order of additionally added steps, the same rules as for items of proposal will be applied.

 #### Append steps to installation sequence